Eyes Love You: Releases

 "Eyes Love You" and "50% & 50%" were both released on August 5, 1993 by MCA Victor, as hide's first solo works.
 Although he previously collaborated with J and Inoran to contribute the song "Frozen Bug" to the Dance 2 Noise 004 compilation under the group name "M*A*S*S".

 A slightly different version of "Eyes Love You" subtitled "T.T.
 Version" appears on his first studio album, Hide Your Face.
 A remix appears as the B-side to his third single "Dice".

 On December 12, 2007, the single was re-released with a new cover.
 On April 28, 2010, it was re-released again as part of the first releases in "The Devolution Project", which was a release of hide's original eleven singles on picture disc vinyl.

 Track listing

 Cover versions

 The song was covered by, K.A.Z and I.N.A.'s band, Sonic Storage feat.
-Kōshi from Flow, on the 2006 Yukinojo Mori tribute album Words of Yukinojo.
-The title track was covered by A on the Tribute III -Visual Spirits- tribute album, while "Oblaat" was covered by GotchaRocka on Tribute II -Visual Spirits-, both released on July 3, 2013.
+Kohshi from Flow, on the 2006 Yukinojo Mori tribute album Words of Yukinojo.
+The title track was covered by A on the Tribute III -Visual Spirits- tribute album, while "Oblaat" was covered by Gotcharocka on Tribute II -Visual Spirits-, both released on July 3, 2013.
 For Tribute VII -Rock Spirits-, released on December 18, 2013, it was covered by Yukinojo Mori, who wrote the lyrics to the song back in 1993, with Buck-Tick guitarist Imai Hisashi and titled "Eyes Love You~Ver.2013".
 "Eyes Love You" was covered by Breakerz for the June 6, 2018 Tribute Impulse album.